Obioma-Nwabuisi/set08801/README.md

 - `sounds/sounds-check.mpeg`
 - `sounds/sounds-start.mpeg`

-If you do not add them, the app should still run, but the browser may log missing audio requests.
+If they are not added, the app should still run, but the browser may log missing audio requests.

 ## Demo login